 4. Banding and Unbanding - Eyes can be protected by using approved goggles or safety glasses with full-cup side shields.
 An approved face shield is also available to provide face protection when used in conjunction with appropriate eyewear.

-6. Impact and Chemical Face Shields - Shields, curved to cover the face area, provide general protection from flying particles, sprays, sparks, etc. Goggles may be worn underneath when the eyes require more positive protection.
+6. Impact and Chemical Face Shields - Shields, curved to cover the face area, provide general protection from flying particles, sprays, sparks, etc. Goggles worn underneath when the eyes require more positive protection.
 Nonconductive types are made without metal for use by electrical workers.

 7. Harmful Liquids and Fine Dusts - Chemical hazard goggles shall be used for work involving chemicals and for any operation which produces fine dust or hazardous and irritating liquids.
 In conditions where chemicals are concentrated or where splash hazard are continuous, the goggles should be worn under a face shield for greater protection.

 It shall be the responsibility of the individual and the work center supervisor to ensure that personal protective eyewear is maintained in a clean and fully operational condition, and that it is used while performing eye hazardous operations.
 The Office of Safety and Environmental Programs will assist any work center or individual in selecting the proper type of protective eyewear.